· By Will Harken

 AI Lyrics That Don't Suck

-Suno's new ReMi Lyric model performs much better than most of the integrated lyric writing tools in AI music platforms.
+Suno's ReMi Lyric model performs much better than most of the integrated lyric writing tools in AI music platforms.

-But ChatGPT remains my go-to for finalizing lyrics quickly.
+But ChatGPT or Claude remains my go-to for finalizing lyrics quickly.
 You can also give it custom rules to follow each time.
 Feed it a concept, mood, and genre.
 It'll generate dozens of options.
 Most will be trash.
 Some will surprise you.

 Pro tip: Generate 10x more lyrics than you need.
 Cherry-pick the best lines.
 AI is a volume game - quantity leads to quality.

-Most AI music tools like Suno allow you to upload audio that it can reference (like you singing an idea) and it can turn it into a full song - often with muixed results.
+Most AI music tools like Suno allow you to upload audio that it can reference (like you singing an idea) and it can turn it into a full song - often with mixed results.
 Want something experimental for drums and textures?
-Stable Audio is solid instrumental music underdog in the AI music space.
+Stable Audio is a solid instrumental music underdog in the AI music space.

 Production, Mixing, and Mastering